slidevjs/slidev/builtin/layouts.md

 ### `center`

-Displays the content in the middle of the sreen.
+Displays the content in the middle of the screen.

 ### `cover`